 - Lower monthly energy bills.

 - The added space.
 Tankless water heaters can be mounted on the wall, freeing up space in your bathroom, basement, or other rooms in your home where a bulky tank used to be.

-To learn more about tankless water heaters, or to schedule an in-house consultation, contact Lighten Up Electrical & Plumbing today!
+To learn more about tankless water heaters, or to schedule an in-house consultation, contact Lighten Up Plumbing, Heating, Cooling, and Electric today!